Latremoliere-Alexandre Labs

 Welcome!

-We are The Sleep and Pain Research lab, a team led by Dr. Alban Latremoliere, PhD., MSc and Dr. Chloe Alexandre, PhD., MSc.
+We are The Sleep and Pain Research labs, a team led by Dr. Alban Latremoliere, PhD. and Dr. Chloe Alexandre, PhD.
 We are based in the Neurosurgery Pain Research Institute at The Johns Hopkins University School of Medicine in Baltimore, MD, located within the Department of Neurosurgery.

 Our research specializes in the neurobiology of pain, with an emphasis on chronic pain and how sleep and pain interact.
 We are using a combination of behavioral, pharmacological, physiological (electroencephalogram, electromyogram EEG/EMG signals analysis) and genetic tools (cell-specific conditional transgenic animals, optogenetics, chemogenetics) in mice.